 We need to refocus time, effort and money to develop people programs.

 In the September, 2015 issue of the Harvard Business Review, David Rock and Beth Jones dug into performance reviews, citing how many organizations are making big changes to their performance review programs.
 Companies like Deloitte, Accenture, Cigna and GE are reconsidering how employees are evaluated.
 They further note that research conducted by Bersin/Deloitte shows that approximately 70% of companies are now reconsidering their performance management strategy.

 New programs should foster real-time feedback from managers and peers.
-To develop such programs, organizations need to invest in managers’ communication and relationships skills, enabling them to e ectively motivate their teams.
+To develop such programs, organizations need to invest in managers’ communication and relationships skills, enabling them to effectively motivate their teams.

 We’ve become accustomed to seeing country’s and company’s staggering health-care cost statistics, and the rise of many diseases, including metabolic syndrome.

-Medcan’s Addressing Metabolic Syndrome in the Workplace publication from October, 2015 reminds us that organizations bear “the cost of lost days, lost moral, absenteeism and presenteeism.”
+Medcan’s Addressing Metabolic Syndrome in the Workplace publication from October 2015 reminds us that organizations bear “the cost of lost days, lost morale, absenteeism, and presenteeism.”
 It further cites that one expert believes that absenteeism and presenteeism are a $6-billion annual problem in Canada alone.

 Frightening.
 Discouraging.
 Unaffordable.

 The good news is that there is evidence to suggest that workplace wellness programs work.
 Once viewed as a ‘nice to have’, these programs are demonstrating clear and measurable ROI.

 What’s the Hard Return on Employee Wellness Programs?
 (HBR, December 2010) shares some very encouraging numbers.